 The Melville Farm

 Uriah Wheeler was an early, large landowner in Packersfield owning some 400 acres that included the current village.
 The land had been owned by Breed Batchellor and was confiscated and sold when Batchellor joined the British Army.
 He was born in Sudbury, Massachusetts in 1747 and seems to have acquired his Packersfield holdings from his father, Elisha.
 In Sudbury he joined a minute man company in March of 1775 and was at the North Bridge fight at Concord, April 19, 1775.
 He was also at Bunker Hill.
+He was the son of Elisha Wheeler of Sudbury, Massachusetts and brother of Elisha Wheeler; JR The thee Wheelers were substantial early landowners, buying hundreds of acres from Breed Batchellor and his confiscated estate.

 “for the love I have for my son-in-law